mislav/hub/share/man/man1/hub.1.md

 Alternatively, you may provide `GITHUB_TOKEN`, an access token with **repo** permissions.
 This will not be written to `~/.config/hub`.

-### HTTPS instead of git protocol
+### SSH instead of HTTPS protocol

-If you prefer the HTTPS protocol for git operations, you can configure hub to generate all URLs with `https:` instead of `git:` or `ssh:`:
+If you prefer the SSH protocol for git operations, you can configure hub to generate SSH-style URLs:

-    $ git config --global hub.protocol https
+    $ git config --global hub.protocol ssh

 This will affect `clone`, `fork`, `remote add` and other hub commands that expand shorthand references to GitHub repo URLs.